Location: Hobart and Launceston

 Designed for international students intending to enter an undergraduate or postgraduate degree at the University of Tasmania, UTASAccess-Direct Entry provides an alternative English language pathway into the University.

 This multi-level program provides 20 hours per week of intensive English language tuition for pre-intermediate to advanced learners.
-Each level comprises a five-week module and progress to successive levels is based on achievement (60% pass mark or better with no skill less than 50% is required to progress in Levels 1-6).
+Each level comprises a five-week module and progress to successive levels is based on achievement (60% pass mark or better with no skill less than 50% is required to progress in Levels 1-5, 60% pass mark or better with no skill less than 55% is required in Level 6).

 Students have access to additional learning support through our online learning environment and student advisors.